My Story

 Began eating healthy.
 At a certain point I was fed up with how I felt through the day.
 My energy levels were not consistent and I felt drained after a long day.

-Becoming money savvy and investing in my future is probably one of the smartest decisions I ever made!
+Becoming financially educated and investing in my future is probably one of the smartest decisions I ever made.

 Read consistently.
 I rekindled my childhood love for reading.
 I always loved a good story.
 I began consistently reading 30 minutes to an hour every day.
-The benefits of reading have been incredible!
+The benefits of reading have been incredible and severely underrated.
 I attribute reading to a lot of my successes and that really helps me continue the habit.

 April 2019.
 Started my blog.
 Started sharing my story and ideas on the world wide web.
 It was uncomfortable at first, but I’m proud of the progress I’ve made!